LTUC/amman-dotnet-401d2/curriculum/class-27/lab/README.md

 Work together with your partner(s) to complete this lab.

 > NOTE: Your team workflow will live in Azure Dev Ops.
-Use this tool to store your project repository code, user stories, and general overall workflow.
-[Azure DevOps CheatSheet](https://codefellows.github.io/code-401-dotnet-guide/Curriculum/ECom_Project/AzureDevOps_CheatSheet)
+Use this tool to store your project repository code, user stories, and general overall workflow.[Azure DevOps CheatSheet](https://codefellows.github.io/code-401-dotnet-guide/curriculum/projects/ecommerce/azure-devops-cheatsheet)

 Your team will be evaluated and graded at the end of every sprint for the individual milestones and overall presentation of the sprint/project.
 Each day the previous day's milestones build off each other as the project progresses.
 Stay on top of your work, **Communicate**, and work together.